jjvanzon/Circular-Language-Spec-Plans/current/topic-list.md

 There may be a desire to change the tone of the documentation to milder language.
 Details might be found in sub-project documentation.

+Done articles may benefit from a redo, balancing between indirect language and direct language for readability and added word variation.

 - [ ] Tone Change | in General
 - [x] Introduction | Tone Change
 - [x] Overview | Tone Change